sami-dca/sami_dca/README.md

 ![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=for-the-badge)

-**Sami** is a decentralized communication application, written in Python, and available for free on [GitHub](https://github.com/sami-dca/sami_dca) !
+**Sami** is a decentralized communication application, written in Python, and available for free on [GitHub](https://github.com/sami-dca/sami_dca)!

-Similar to apps like *Whatsapp* and *Telegram*, it aims at providing an enjoyable messaging experience while heavily relying on strong cryptography and a decentralized (peer-to-peer) model for maximum anonymity and security !
+Similar to apps like *Whatsapp* and *Telegram*, it aims at providing an enjoyable messaging experience while relying on strong cryptography and a decentralized (peer-to-peer) model for maximum anonymity and security!

-For a detailed description of how the system works, please refer to the [**Sami Paper**](./PAPER.md)
+For a detailed description of how the system works, please refer to the [**Sami Paper**](./PAPER.md).

 ## Installation